 #4) Local Attractions

 Not many events offer a dinner and it is actually good chance for attendees to explore local restaurants and hangout with fellow attendees.
-They can share recommendations of places and invite people through the Bulletin Board.
+They can share recommendations of places and invite people through the Community Board.
 Did you forget to provide information of local attractions to your attendees?
-Don’t worry, you can do it at any time through the Bulletin Board.
+Don’t worry, you can do it at any time through the Community Board.

-Both organizers and attendees can create custom topics while there are some built-in topics including “Lost & Found”, “Share your moments”, “Ask organizers anything”, etc. You can create a few more topics related to your event just to warm up the bulletin board and create a sense of belonging.
-Then, attendees will soon start various new topics and enjoy conversation.
-Some real examples are “Amsterdam info & things to do”, “ABC Alumni”, “Plugin recommendation”, “Tech Subgroup Meeting”, etc.
+Both organizers and attendees can create custom topics while there are some built-in topics including “Lost & Found”, “Share your moments”, “Ask organizers anything”, etc. You can boost attendee interactions, drive event-specific discussions, and create a sense of belonging.
+Some real examples are “Local Restaurants & Attractions”, “Share Tips for First-Timers”, “Resources Everyone Should Know About”, “Tech Subgroup Meeting”, etc.

 - 8 Event Management and Planning Software That Will Save You Time